sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * It typically uses dark fiber to connect to the main office.

 	Answer
-	The correct answer is It is a LAN that includes both wireless and wired network devices.
+	The correct answer is **It is a LAN that includes both wireless and wired network devices**.
 The SOHO connectivity to other enterprise network segments can be established when required.
 To connect to other segments, SOHO networks usually use public internet, which they access via broadband connection.
 Since SOHO networks are typically small and consist of only a small number of devices, such as a computer and a printer, they do not need to follow the three-tier architecture model to ensure network operation.
 --------
 What is the network ID of the IPv6 address 2001:db8:deca:abce:45eb:27ff:feba:fa38/48?